In Memoriam

 Dr. Holly Shablack

 Above all, Holly was a beloved collaborator, mentor, friend, daughter, wife, and mother.
-She chose a career at an undergradute-focused university because she loved the classroom, lab-based mentoring of undergraduates, and shaping the lives of young scholars.
-During her time in our lab, she brought endless positivity and warmth to every activity she was a part of.
-She will be deeply missed in our lab family.
+During her time in our lab, she brought endless positivity, vibrance, and warmth to every project, meeting, and interaction she was a part of.
+She was always taking care of others, even without being asked.
+She will be deeply missed in our lab family and by everyone whose life she touched.